top of page

 1. Spanish Garlic Prawns (Gambas al Ajillo)

-Garlic, olive oil and sweet prawns are magic with Khakibos’ aromatic energy and crunchy acidity.
+Garlic, olive oil, and sweet prawns are magic with Khakibos’ aromatic energy and crunchy acidity.

 2. Portuguese Grilled Sardines with Herb Gremolata

-Salty, smoky and a natural match for the blend’s bright, almost Alvarinho-leaning personality.
+Salty, smoky, and a natural match for the blend’s bright, almost Alvarinho-leaning personality.

 When to Pour It

 This is your “everyone’s invited” bottle.
-Big platters in the middle of the table, grilling outside, tapas-style snacking, late sunsets and early dinners.
+Big platters in the middle of the table, grilling outside, tapas-style snacking, late sunsets, and early dinners.
 Khakibos thrives where conversation does.

-At Home or out on the Town, Pour it Your Way
+At Home or Out on the Town, Pour It Your Way

 These wines play well wherever you’re eating - whether at a restaurant or around your own kitchen table.
-At home, pour them with shared plates, seafood, grilling, big bowls, festive leftovers and dishes you can prep ahead.
+At home, pour them with shared plates, seafood, grilling, big bowls, festive leftovers, and dishes you can prep ahead.

 Dining out?
-They’re made for sushi counters, tapas bars, seafood spots, modern European menus and lazy holiday lunches.
+They’re made for sushi counters, tapas bars, seafood spots, modern European menus, and lazy holiday lunches.

 The best way to see out the year is with the people you love, the food you crave - and a Thistle & Weed in hand.
 Tis the season for seconds (in the glass and on the plate).